daevlin/daevlin.github.io/_posts/2020-07-25-x64dbg_tips_and_tricks.md

 title: x64bg Tips and tricks
 ---

 Since I like to use the commandline a lot, I found the following useful in x64dbg.
+Some examples below.

 Save the memory region from where the PTR in the CPU register points to.

-Example:
 ```
 savedata c:\dumpfolder\dump1.bin,mem.decodepointer(esi),mem.size(esi)
 ```

 If you want to dump from the base address of the memory region pointed to by the CPU register instead.
-Example:

 ```
 savedata c:\dumpfolder\dump_test.bin,mem.base(edi),mem.size(edi)
 ```

 Also works with stackpointers:
-Example:

 ```
 savedata c:\dumpfolder\dump_test.bin,mem.base([esp+24]),mem.size([esp+24])
 ```

 You can also use the following option.
 Note that the file gets saved in the "memdump" folder where x32dbg/x64dbg is installed then:

 ```
 savedata :memdump:,mem.decodepointer(esi),mem.size(esi)
 ```

 Conditional breakpoint oneliner example set on a CPU register.
 These also work with stack pointers.
-Example:

 ```
 bp VirtualAlloc;bpcnd VirtualAlloc,mem.valid('[cpu register] OR [stack pointer]');SetBreakpointFastResume VirtualAlloc, 1
 ```